Neonatal Nurse Practitioner

 The Neonatal Nurse Practitioner program prepares nurses for acute and chronic management of patients from birth through 2 years old.

 Graduates of the program are eligible to sit for the Neonatal Nurse Practitioner Certification examination offered through the National Certification Corporation.
 Graduates have the opportunity to practice in a variety of settings across the country.

-The program can be completed in six semesters (2 years).
-The program contains MSN core and neonatal specific coursework.
+The program can be completed in six semesters as a full-time student.
+Curriculum contains MSN-core and neonatal-specific coursework.

 ANPC 8070 (2 Credits)

 NURS 8002 (3 Credits)

 ANPC 8072 (3 Credits)

 ANPC 8078 (4 Credits)

 |Semester 4||Semester 5||Semester 6|

 ANPC 8080 (3 Credits)